Tony Martin (farmer): Murder trial

 On 23 August 1999, Martin was charged with the murder of Barras, the attempted murder of Fearon, "wounding with intent to cause injury" to Fearon and "possessing a firearm with intent to endanger life".
 Martin did not hold a valid shotgun certificate, let alone the more restrictive firearms certificate he would have needed to possess the Winchester pump-action shotgun that held a maximum of five rounds.
+There was sympathy for Martin from people who supported the right to defend their own homes, but prosecutors cast doubt on his evidence.

 English law at the time permitted a person to kill another in self-defence only if the person defending themself uses no more than "reasonable force"; it is the responsibility of the jury to determine whether or not an unreasonable amount of force was used.
 The jury at the trial were told that they had the option of returning a verdict of manslaughter rather than murder, if they thought that Martin "did not intend to kill or cause serious bodily harm".
 However, the jurors found Martin guilty of murder by a 10 to 2 majority.

 Martin was sentenced to life imprisonment, with a recommended minimum term to serve of nine years, soon afterwards reduced to eight years by the Lord Chief Justice.

 Appeal

+Martin was told he would have to sell his farm to pay for an appeal against his convictions.
+He did not qualify for legal aid because he owned his house and hundreds of acres of land attached to it.

-An appeal by Martin against his convictions and sentence was first considered in October 2001 by three senior judges headed by Lord Woolf LCJ.
+Martin's appeal against his convictions and sentence was first considered in October 2001 by three senior judges headed by Lord Woolf LCJ.
 Submissions by the defence that Martin had fired in his own defence were rejected by the appeal court.
 On this occasion, the defence also submitted evidence that Martin was diagnosed with paranoid personality disorder exacerbated by depression and that his paranoia was specifically directed at anyone intruding into his home; he was also diagnosed with Asperger syndrome.
 This submission was accepted by the Court of Appeal and, on the grounds of diminished responsibility, Martin's murder conviction was replaced by manslaughter carrying a five-year sentence, and his ten-year sentence for wounding Fearon was reduced to three years.
 These sentences were to run concurrently.
+Martin was refused permission to appeal the new sentence to the House of Lords.